bohdan-dutchak/NBAdrafter/README.md

 ## Description
-Here will be description of the project generally, also pipelines, technologies explained etc etc.
+Here will be description of the project generally, also pipelines, technologies explained etc etc.\
+Some of the parts will be written on Python3.
+The reasons of it is the variety of different libraries and tools it has to collect, process and plot data.
+Also I feel more confident with this language.
 <details>
   <summary>
     Expand